 Best of Award of Excellence

-For one of the finest wine selections in Portugal, head to the south coast of Madeira.
-There, Il Gallo d’Oro’s Best of Award of Excellence–winning list of local favorites, led by sommelier Sérgio Márques and assistant sommelier Roberto Rodrigues, includes verticals of the island’s famed fortified wines dating back to the 1860s.
-Equally singular is the restaurant’s view: Those lucky enough to snag an outdoor table will enjoy an evening overlooking the Atlantic Ocean.
-The Mediterranean menu from chef Benoit Sinthon is available both à la carte and in four or five courses, emphasizing regional ingredients, including Portuguese scarlet shrimp, cheese from Santo da Serra, and local squid, with optional wine pairings.
+For one of the finest wine selections in Portugal, head to the south coast of the island of Madeira, where the luxurious Cliff Bay hotel sits.
+Enter its Il Gallo d’Oro restaurant through its wine cellar for a look at the Best of Award of Excellence–winning collection.
+Led by sommelier Sérgio Márques, the list includes verticals of the island’s famed fortified wines dating to the 1860s and is also particularly strong in other Portuguese wines.
+Equally singular is the view at the restaurant; those lucky enough to snag an outdoor table will enjoy an evening overlooking the expanse of the Atlantic Ocean.
+The interior, redesigned in 2021, now has a more modern look, with a chef's table in the center of the room where up to four people can have a more interactive experience.
+Incorporating ingredients from Madeira, chef Benoit Sinthon presents Iberian-inspired cuisine both à la carte and via multiple tasting menus, with optional wine pairings.

 Upper Level Oversees Passenger Terminal, Sydney, Australia